 Science in a free sphere

 "We Swiss feel that it is something of a mission to support the representatives of other countries to the best of our ability in our joint work," declared Federal Councillor Albert Meyer in Interlaken on July 3, 1931.
 Representatives from Switzerland and abroad were in the audience to celebrate the opening of the international research station on the Jungfraujoch.
 The opening was a great "work for the benefit of the world", Meyer proclaimed.
-Switzerland offers an ideal place where "the representatives of the other states will get to know each other [and] also respect and love each other".
-The Alpine state, which has had a liberal democratic tradition for centuries, not only exercises this mediating position politically, but also scientifically.
-On the Jungfraujoch, the long Swiss tradition would now come together with the unifying power of science in a unique way: Firstly, the Alps are the "birthplace of Swiss freedom" according to the "axiom that freedom reigns in the mountains".
-Secondly, freedom is also a basic condition for science, because the spirit of science can only develop in a "free atmosphere" and thanks to "scientific fraternity".
+Switzerland offered an ideal place where "the representatives of the other states will get to know each other [and] also respect and love each other".
+The Alpine state, which has had a liberal democratic tradition for centuries, exercises this mediating position not only politically, but also scientifically, he said.
+On the Jungfraujoch, the long Swiss tradition would now come together with the unifying power of science in a unique way: Firstly, the Alps were the "birthplace of Swiss freedom" according to the "axiom that freedom reigns in the mountains".
+Secondly, freedom was also a basic condition for science, because the spirit of science can only develop in a "free atmosphere" and thanks to "scientific fraternity".
 The invited guests were able to experience this free atmosphere for themselves, as an overnight stay on the Jungfraujoch was planned after the ceremony in Interlaken.
 The following evening was very exuberant.
 The reason for this was not only the influence of the altitude, which unleashed the spirit, but also the excessive consumption of white wine, which was advertised to the guests as "glacier milk", lightened the mood.

 Not only was an unusual laboratory opened at alpine altitude, but also a hostel for international researchers: It was to be a "scientific hotel" where researchers could also meet as mountain dwellers.
 Interested parties could apply for accommodation and laboratory space depending on availability and conduct their own research.
 For this reason, no research question was specified and the premises were not designed for a predefined purpose.
 Only the Alps, with their enigmatic climatic conditions, provided the framework for the scientific work.
 The altitude acted as a natural laboratory environment, influencing experimental parameters such as air pressure or high-altitude radiation.
 The only thing that united all the researchers was the special location.
 The French neurologist Louis Lapicque expressed this in his own contribution to the opening as follows: "Le veritable terrain de la fraternité scientifique, c'est le laboratoire."

-As Federal Councillor Meyer indicated in his speech, the Jungfraujoch not only served the exchange of international researchers beyond science.
-Rather, various other interests were linked to the research station: people from politics, science, tourism and society ascribed the research station a different impact depending on their perspective.
+As Federal Councillor Meyer indicated in his speech, the Jungfraujoch not only facilitated cooperation among international researchers beyond science.
+Rather, various other interests were linked to the research station: people from politics, science, tourism and society at large ascribed a different impact to the research station depending on their perspective.
 In addition, the structure of the foundation is indeed special compared to other international scientific associations.
 Today, the Research Station Foundation is the oldest scientific foundation still in existence that is made up of an international committee and sees itself as an international organization.
 This form was not planned from the outset, but had to be worked out as a compromise after much effort.
 The following history of the High Alpine Research Station serves as a kind of prism to illustrate the spectrum of the framework conditions of Swiss and international science policy in times of upheaval.
-The focus is on the period from 1922, when the Swiss Society for Natural Sciences (SNS) established a Jungfraujoch Commission, to 1952, when the President of the Foundation and Station Director Alexander von Muralt solemnly announced the establishment of the Swiss National Science Foundation (SNSF).
+The focus is on the period from 1922, when the Swiss Society for Natural Sciences (SNS) established a Jungfraujoch Commission, to 1952, when the President of the Foundation and Station Director Alexander von Muralt formally announced the establishment of the Swiss National Science Foundation (SNSF).